zitadel/zitadel/docs/docs/legal/terms-of-service.md

 ### Applicable law

-The framework agreement is subject to Swiss law.
+The Framework Agreement is subject to Swiss law.

 ### Place of jurisdiction